MNiMORPH/GRASS-drainageDitches/README.md

 The Python script is called [grassScript.py](https://github.com/MNiMORPH/GRASS-drainageDitches/blob/main/grassScript.py).

 The program starts by calculating the northern, southern, eastern, and western extents of each sub-watershed.
-These extents are often decimals, which can cause interpolation errors.
-We want to round them to a whole number (round up for north and east, and round down for south and west.)
+These extents are often decimals, which can cause errors later on, in which the model incorrectly interpolates between them.
+To avoid this, we want to round them to a whole number now (round up for north and east, and round down for south and west.)
 Then, we will pad these extents by 100m to prevent any edge effects from the model, eventually creating a padded rectangular box around each sub-watershed.

 It then creates a link to the DEM data, keeping it external so it doesn't have to read it all in.